atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 **Figure 8(h)\
 Grating Orientation**

+#### 4.4.2 HEAD ROOM

-**4.4.2 HEAD ROOM.** Walks, halls, corridors, passageways, aisles, or other circulation spaces shall have 80 in (2030 mm) minimum clear head room (see Fig. 8(a)).
+Walks, halls, corridors, passageways, aisles, or other circulation spaces shall have 80 in (2030 mm) minimum clear head room (see Fig. 8(a)).
 If vertical clearance of an area adjoining an accessible route is reduced to less than 80 in (nominal dimension), a barrier to warn blind or visually-impaired persons shall be provided (see Fig. 8(c)).

-4.5**GROUND AND FLOOR SURFACES.**
+### 4.5 GROUND AND FLOOR SURFACES

+#### 4.5.1* GENERAL

-**4.5.1* GENERAL.** Ground and floor surfaces along accessible routes and in accessible rooms and spaces, including floors, walks, ramps, stairs, and curb ramps, shall be stable, firm, slip-resistant, and shall comply with 4.5.
+Ground and floor surfaces along accessible routes and in accessible rooms and spaces, including floors, walks, ramps, stairs, and curb ramps, shall be stable, firm, slip-resistant, and shall comply with 4.5.

+#### 4.5.2 CHANGES IN LEVEL

-**4.5.2 CHANGES IN LEVEL.** Changes in level up to 1/4 in (6 mm) may be vertical and without edge treatment (see Fig. 7(c)).
+Changes in level up to 1/4 in (6 mm) may be vertical and without edge treatment (see Fig. 7(c)).
 Changes in level between 1/4 in and 1/2 in (6 mm and 13 mm) shall be beveled with a slope no greater than 1:2 (see Fig. 7(d)).
 Changes in level greater than 1/2 in (13 mm) shall be accomplished by means of a ramp that complies with 4.7 or 4.8.

+#### 4.5.3* CARPET

-**4.5.3* CARPET.** If carpet or carpet tile is used on a ground or floor surface, then it shall be securely attached; have a firm cushion, pad, or backing or no cushion or pad; and have a level loop, textured loop, level cut pile, or level cut/uncut pile texture.
+If carpet or carpet tile is used on a ground or floor surface, then it shall be securely attached; have a firm cushion, pad, or backing or no cushion or pad; and have a level loop, textured loop, level cut pile, or level cut/uncut pile texture.
 The maximum pile height shall be 1/2 in (13 mm).
 Exposed edges of carpet shall be fastened to floor surfaces and have trim along the entire length of the exposed edge.
 Carpet edge trim shall comply with 4.5.2.
 If carpet tile is used on an accessible ground or floor surface, it shall have a maximum combined thickness of pile, cushion, and backing height of 1/2 in (13 mm) (see Fig. 8(f)).

+#### 4.5.4 GRATINGS

-**4.5.4 GRATINGS.** If gratings are located in walking surfaces, then they shall have spaces no greater than 1/2 in (13 mm) wide in one direction (see Fig. 8(g)).
+If gratings are located in walking surfaces, then they shall have spaces no greater than 1/2 in (13 mm) wide in one direction (see Fig. 8(g)).
 If gratings have elongated openings, then they shall be placed so that the long dimension is perpendicular to the dominant direction of travel (see Fig. 8(h)).

-**4.6 PARKING AND PASSENGER LOADING ZONES.**
+### 4.6 PARKING AND PASSENGER LOADING ZONES

+#### 4.6.1 MINIMUM NUMBER

-**4.6.1 MINIMUM NUMBER.** Parking spaces required to be accessible by 4.1 shall comply with 4.6.2 through 4.6.4.
+Parking spaces required to be accessible by 4.1 shall comply with 4.6.2 through 4.6.4.
 Passenger loading zones required to be accessible by 4.1 shall comply with 4.6.5 and 4.6.6.

+#### 4.6.2 LOCATION

-**4.6.2 LOCATION.** Parking spaces for disabled people and accessible passenger loading zones that serve a particular building shall be the spaces or zones located closest to the nearest accessible entrance on an accessible route.
+Parking spaces for disabled people and accessible passenger loading zones that serve a particular building shall be the spaces or zones located closest to the nearest accessible entrance on an accessible route.
 In separate parking structures or lots that do not serve a particular building, parking spaces for disabled people shall be located on the shortest possible circulation route to an accessible pedestrian entrance of the parking facility.

+#### 4.6.3* PARKING SPACES

-**4.6.3* PARKING SPACES.** Parking spaces for disabled people shall be at least 96 in (2440 mm) wide and shall have an adjacent access aisle 60 in (1525 mm) wide minimum (see Fig. 9).
+Parking spaces for disabled people shall be at least 96 in (2440 mm) wide and shall have an adjacent access aisle 60 in (1525 mm) wide minimum (see Fig. 9).
 Parking access aisles shall be part of an accessible route to the building or facility entrance and shall comply with 4.3.
 Two accessible parking spaces may share a common access aisle.
 Parked vehicle overhangs shall not reduce the clear width of an accessible circulation route.
 Parking spaces and access aisles shall be level with surface slopes not exceeding 1:50 in all directions.

 *EXCEPTION:* If accessible parking spaces for vans designed for handicapped persons are provided, each should have an adjacent access aisle at least 96 in (2440 mm) wide complying with 4.5, Ground and Floor Surfaces.